Bopified/ToyBattlesHQ/doc/database_setup.md

 - Log in using your root credentials.

-- Run this command to create the database: `CREATE DATABASE microvolts-db;`
+- Run this command to create the database: `CREATE DATABASE `microvolts-db`;

 ### Step 3: Import the Tables
 You’ve been provided with a file called `microvolts-db.`.
 This file contains the entire database structure and necessary insertions.
 You can find it in the root directory.